 Stand on the historic Prime Meridian of the World at Royal Observatory Greenwich, the home of Greenwich Mean Time (GMT).

-- Tickets to the Meridian Line and Historic Royal Observatory also includes admission to our Time galleries and Great Equatorial Telescope.
+- Visit the Historic Royal Observatory, our Time galleries and Great Equatorial Telescope

 Since the late 19th century, the Prime Meridian at Greenwich has divided the eastern and western hemispheres of the earth - just as the equator divides the northern and southern hemispheres.